Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 # Introduction
 The Xilinx® Versal™ adaptive compute acceleration platform (ACAP) is a fully software-programmable, heterogeneous compute platform that combines the processor system (PS) (Scalar Engines that include the Arm® processors), programmable logic (PL) (Adaptable Engines that include the programmable logic blocks and memory) and the Intelligent Engines comprising of both the AI and DSP Engines.

-This tutorial is one of several to perform two implementations of a system-level design using AI and DSP Engines in the Versal device plus PL including LUTs, flip-flops (FFs), and block RAMs.
+This tutorial is one of several to perform two implementations of a system-level design using AI Engines and HLS with DSP Engines in the Versal device plus PL including LUTs, flip-flops (FFs), and block RAMs.
 In each implementation, the tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal ACAP system design.
 A makefile is provided so that you can modify it to suit your needs in a different context.

 An important goal and criteria of this tutorial is the use of C++ based kernels for AI Engine and HLS library kernels for DSP Engine and data movers.
 The use of Vitis™ application acceleration development flow and library kernels is illustrated throughout the tutorial to demonstrate the ease of kernel integration and scalability in a system design.
 In the Vitis application acceleration development flow, the Vitis HLS tool automates much of the code modifications required to implement and optimize the C/C++ code in PL, including the ease of data mover kernel coding.
 The inference of required pragmas to produce the right interface for users' function arguments and to pipeline loops and functions is the foundation of the Vitis HLS in the application acceleration flow.
-Vitis HLS also supports customization of your code to implement different interface standards or specific optimizations to achieve design objectives, enable scaling, and leverage automation.
-A potential downside to the HLS kernel implementation is that it may incur some overhead and have an impact of maximum frequency achievable.
-You can consider alternatives, for example, using LogiCORE™ IP or RTL based data mover kernels (for example, AXI DMA).
+Vitis HLS also supports customization of your code to implement different interface standards or specific optimizations to achieve design objectives, enable scaling, and leverage automation.Note: Alternative design methods to Vitis HLS may increase PL based performance, e.g. using LogiCORE™ FIR Compiler IP and RTL based data movers could increase raw performance but will increase dynamic power and design time.

-A frequently asked question is whether using AI Engines or DSPs produces the better implementation.
-Unfortunately, there is no easy answer to this question.
-It depends on the design objectives, complexity, and characteristics of the design.
-A section is provided which discusses this issue and provides some guidance in helping to determine this choice.
-In addition, there is a section that discusses AI Engine specific design considerations because AI Engines are a relatively new technology compared to DSPs.
+A frequently asked question is whether using AI Engines,HLS or RTL targeting DSPs produces the better implementation.
+The answer depends on the design objectives, complexity, and characteristics of every individual design.
+A section in this tutorial is provided which discusses the trade-offs and provides  guidance in helping to determine the best choice for your design.In addition another section discusses AI Engine specific design considerations because AI Engines are a relatively new technology compared to the mature FPGA fabric or PL with DSPs.

 <details>
 <summary>Objectives</summary>

 ## Objectives
 After completing the tutorial, you should be able to:
-* Develop a system level design (FIR filter in this case) by identifying the algorithm and deploying the same algorithm on AI Engine and DSP.
+* Develop a system level design (FIR filter in this case) by identifying the algorithm and deploying the same algorithm on AI Engine and DSP Engines using Vitis HLS.
 * Build a complete system design by going through the various steps in the Vitis unified software platform flow, including creating the AI Engine adaptive data flow (ADF) API graph, compiling the A72 host application, and compiling PL kernels, using the Vitis compiler (`v++`) to link the AI Engine and HLS kernels with the platform, and packaging the design.
 You will also be able to run the design through the hardware emulation and hardware flow in a mixed System C/RTL cycle-accurate/QEMU-based simulator
-* Develop a consistent harness to have the data mover kernels maintain a similar interface with AI Engine/DSP kernels (with AXI4-stream) and DDR memory (memory-mapped AXI4)
+* Develop a consistent harness to have the data mover kernels maintain a similar interface with AI Engine/HLS kernels (with AXI4-stream) and DDR memory (memory-mapped AXI4)
 * Develop an understanding of graph control APIs to enable run-time updates using the run-time parameter (RTP) interface for the AI Engine implementation and HLS APIs for controlling HLS/PL kernels
-* Develop an understanding of the various factors that influence the performance, resources, latency, and power of AI Engine and DSP implementations, so that an informed choice can be made between the two implementations.
+* Develop an understanding of the various factors that influence the performance, resources, latency, and power of AI Engine and HLS using DSP implementations, so that an informed choice can be made between the two implementations.

 </details>